VWAP Explained: How to Use Volume Weighted Average Price for Day Trading

 Finally, VWAP is a lagging indicator — it tells you where the fair price has been, not where it is going.
 Use it as a context tool and support/resistance level, not as a predictive signal in isolation.

-Using Charted with VWAP
+Using Wyck with VWAP

-Charted can identify a stock's position relative to VWAP on your chart screenshots, highlight pullbacks to VWAP, and flag potential VWAP cross setups.
+Wyck can identify a stock's position relative to VWAP on your chart screenshots, highlight pullbacks to VWAP, and flag potential VWAP cross setups.
 Upload your chart and get instant analysis of how price is interacting with the day's volume-weighted average.

 *This content is for educational purposes only and does not constitute financial advice.
 Trading involves substantial risk of loss.
 Past performance does not guarantee future results.*